 In the interest of keeping WN@M as reader friendly as possible, we ask that people submitting an item for inclusion in the newsletter follow the guidelines below.

 - Be as succinct as possible.
 Each item should be submitted in the form of a short paragraph no more than 100 words.
 Stand-alone posters for events will not be accepted.

 - Each item should include a brief write up to whet people’s appetite and contact information (that ideally includes a link to an existing webpage) where people can get more information.
 Again, the total word count for each item is a maximum of 100 words.

 - In the interest of clarity, we ask that submissions do not include footnotes.
 Graphs and charts do not work well in this small format so we ask contributors to submit a photo or logo to run with their item instead of a graph or chart.
 Ideally images should be sized to 290 pixels wide or larger.

 - Items for the staff and faculty WN@M must be submitted no later than 11:30 am the day before the issue in which it is supposed to appear.
 For example, Monday at 11:30 am is the deadline for the Tuesday issue.
 Submissions should be sent to email@example.com.

 - Items can be submitted in either French or English and we will take care of the translation.

 - NOTE: WN@M for students is issued every Sunday during the school year.
 All submissions must be sent to firstname.lastname@example.org by noon on the Wednesday before the issue in which it is supposed to appear.

-To make WN@M as reader friendly as possible, each issue will contain no more than 10 items.
 Because space is limited, not every submission will necessarily appear in WN@M. Items that appeal to a broader audience will be selected ahead of items and events targeting a more specific portion of the McGill community.

 It should be noted that each unit has specific communications channels in place to help publicize your event.